elementary_vectors.functions

 • generator – a boolean (default: False)

-OUTPUT: Return a list of elementary vectors in the kernel of a matrix given by the matrix M. To compute the elementary vectors in the row space, pass False for dual.
+OUTPUT: Return a list of elementary vectors in the kernel of a given matrix.
+To compute the elementary vectors in the row space, pass False for dual.

 • If generator is True, the output will be a generator object instead of a list.